hmlauth/Know-Your-Friends/README.md

 ### Phase 3 <em>...in progress</em>
 1. Create new design for game to something of my own
 2. Add Friends theme song, "I'll be there for you," for user's to play or mute.
+3. Have different memes for correct an wrong answers and/or make the "correct" or "wrong" statements a bit more dynamic.

 ## The Tech Stuff
 - HTML5